 Stephen T. Boswell

 Stephen T. Boswell is a Trustee and Chairman of the Board of Trustees of Stevens Institute of Technology.
-Dr. Boswell is the President and CEO of Boswell Engineering, a multi-state, multi-discipline civil and environmental consulting firm.
-Certified by the National Structural Engineer Certification Board, Dr. Boswell is the appointed municipal, planning, and zoning board of adjustment engineer for more than 30 communities in northern New Jersey, and is a licensed professional engineer in 28 states including New Jersey, where he is a licensed professional planner and site remediation professional and a certified municipal engineer and public works manager.
-Dr. Boswell is a member of the Board of Trustees of Hackensack Meridian Health and the Hackensack University Medical Center Foundation, and is president of the Buehler Challenger and Science Center board.
+Dr. Boswell is the former President and CEO of Boswell Engineering, a multi-state, multi-discipline civil and environmental consulting firm.
+He currently serves as Vice Chairman of the Board of Directors of Boswell Engineering.
+Dr. Boswell is a licensed professional engineer in 28 states including New Jersey, where he is a licensed professional planner and site remediation professional and a certified municipal engineer and public works manager.
+Dr. Boswell is a member of the Board of Trustees of Hackensack Meridian Health and is president of the Buehler Challenger and Science Center Board.
 He is also a founder and Lead Independent Director of the Board of NASDAQ-listed ConnectOne Bank.
-Dr. Boswell is an elected fellow of both the American Society of Civil Engineers and the American Council of Engineering Companies.
+Dr. Boswell is an elected Fellow of both the American Society of Civil Engineers and the American Council of Engineering Companies.
 He holds a B.A. in biology/chemistry from New York University, an M.A. in biological sciences from William Paterson University, and the Degree of Civil Engineer (a double M.S. in Civil Engineering) and a Ph.D. in environmental engineering from Stevens Institute of Technology.

 Saleel V. Awsare